 The average delay from onset of symptoms to diagnosis of ALS is about 12 months.
 By increasing awareness of ALS and seeing a specialist as quickly as possible once symptoms begin, a correct diagnosis can be made and supportive care and therapy started sooner.

 Although thinking and memory are usually preserved in ALS, they can also be affected.
-Research shows that up to 50 percent of ALS patients can have some degree of cognitive or behavioral impairment, and approximately 10 percent have dementia in addition to the motor weakness.
+Research shows that up to half of ALS patients can have some degree of cognitive or behavioral impairment, and approximately 10 percent have dementia in addition to the motor weakness.
 Awareness of this possibility is important when it comes to making important decisions during the course of the disease.

 Genetic studies tell us that ALS is probably not just a single disease, but a conglomerate or combination of several related diseases with a similar end result.
 This may be a reason why we have been unsuccessful in finding one treatment that will be effective for every patient.